Facebook Pixel Tracking

 FACTS:

-• Moraine Park Welding graduates are reporting a median salary of $46,796.
+• Moraine Park Graduates are reporting a median salary of $46,796 for the one-year Welding technical diploma.

 Common Parent Questions